dommil/serverless-games-on-aws/Cognito User Pools Authentication Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/7.png" /></p>

-23. Add a unique prefix to your Amazon Cognito domain to be able to use the user pool within your mobile game.
+23. Add a unique prefix to your Amazon Cognito domain to be able to use the user pool within your game.
 24. Click **Check availability** to make sure your domain name is unique.
 25. Select **Save changes**.
 26. There is some information you will need to reference later when you are adding Cognito functionality to your Unity game.
 On the left-hand navigation panel, click **General Settings**.